HaxeFoundation/hxcpp/docs/build_xml/Targets.md

    <target id="subTargetName" />
    ```

 - *merge* - Combine fields from another target.
-This is usful if you want a target to function as static library or dll when compiled in its own, but also allow it to be used as a list of object files if another target wants to link in the object files directly.
+This is useful if you want a target to function as static library or dll when compiled in its own, but also allow it to be used as a list of object files if another target wants to link in the object files directly.
    ```xml
    <merge id="otherTargetName" />
    ```